-Praises should not be given for just doing a task.
-The child should have completed the job well — considering their abilities.
+Praises should not be given for just completing a task.
+The child should have completed the job well, considering their abilities.

 4. Focus on positive behavior

-Instead of giving a child extra attention when they misbehave, give it when they behave well to reinforce positive behavior.
-This reinforcement reinforces the boy’s good behavior.
+Instead of giving a child extra attention when they misbehave, give it when they behave well to reinforce good behavior.
 When a child gets enough attention from parents from regular interactions during the day, they will not need to act up to get attention.

-5. Give the reinforcement as soon as action is performed
+5. Give the reinforcement as soon as action completes

 Research has shown that the sooner the reinforcer is introduced after the target behavior, the more effective it is in motivating the new behavior.

 Children are smart.
-They will quickly figure out that if you need to use a bribe, the behavior probably is not something they will want to adopt in the long run.
-Whenever possible, motivate your child intrinsically instead of using extrinsic motivation.
+They will quickly figure out that if you need to use a bribe, the action probably is not something they will want to adopt in the long run.
+Motivate your child intrinsically instead of using extrinsic motivation is the best practice.

 - 1.Cameron J, Pierce WD.
 Reinforcement, Reward, and Intrinsic Motivation: A Meta-Analysis.
 Review of Educational Research.
 September 1994:363-423. doi:10.3102/00346543064003363